crashfort/SourceDemoRender/README.md

 | exe-path | The full absolute path to the executable for the game.
 Navigate to the installation of the game and get the full path to this file as noted above. <br>This is usually `hl2.exe`, `csgo.exe` or similar.
 | dir-path | The full absolute path of the game directory.
 Navigate to the installation of the game and get the full path to the short name as noted above. <br> This is usually `cstrike`, `csgo`, `tf`, `momentum` or similar.
 | args | Extra arguments to provide the start with, this is the same as the Steam launch parameters with one difference: a `-game` parameter must be specified here which contains the short name of the game. <br> This is usually `cstrike`, `csgo`, `tf`, `momentum` or similar.

-Games can automatically be started without prompting by inserting the game id as an argument.
-Like this: `svr_game_launcher_cli.exe mom-win`.

-The launcher will return 0 on complete success, and 1 if any failure has occured either in the launching or within the game.

 ## Producing
 Once in game, you can use `startmovie` to start producing a movie.
 The `startmovie` command takes 1 or 2 parameters in this format: `startmovie <name> (<profile>)`.
 The *name* is the filename of the movie which will be located in `data/movies`.
 The *profile* is an optional parameter that decides which settings this movie will use.
 If not specified, the default profile is used (see below about profiles).